Google: TED Is The Law Making Us Less Free for a sobering account of yet another way we shoot ourselves in the foot.

 Step One: Understand what is happening

-Considering life from a Symptoms Point Of View helps us see current circumstances ‘outside the box’ more than we would tend to otherwise.
-Frankly, we are predisposed to impulsively view life circumstances as realities in their own right, ignorant of pivotal antecedents.
-This is one of nature’s primary hoodwinks, which leads us to ‘shoot first and ask questions later’… if at all.
+Considering life from a Symptoms Point Of View allows us to see current circumstances much deeper than we naturally tend to do.
+Frankly, we are predisposed to impulsively view life’s circumstances as realities in their own right, ignorant of pivotal antecedents.
+This is one of nature’s primary hoodwinks, which leads us to ‘shoot first and ask later’… if at all.
 Naturally, in the wild this works out in a balanced way.
 In civilization, it is another story.

 History tells us that great civilizations always collapse under the weakening weight of their own bureaucracy.
 There are striking similarities between the paralysis and stagnation of previous civilizations and what is occurring here as detailed in this TED talk.
 How rapidly this seems to be occurring is most curious.
 I think I know why.
 First though, I’ll set the stage…

 Civilization is a makeshift attempt to enable large numbers of people to live together as a pseudo tribe.
 Maintaining this cultural illusion requires law and order, along with institutions that promulgate these.
 Conversely, small hunter-gatherer tribes had no need for such contrived law and order, nor the cultural institutions that prop these up.
 Their age-old traditions were sufficient.

 Civilizations require order and stability to be long-lived.
 External interference and interactions favor chaos and change, which works against order and stability.
 The previous 5,000+ years of history show us that as civilization’s capacity for interaction increases, due to technological progress, civilization life spans decrease.
 As a result, this threat to stability boosts a civilization’s push for more law and order — more bureaucracy.
 Correlations give another way to see how this plays out…